The Best European WordPress Hosting in 2023 🇪🇺

 • Location – as we talked about already, one key problem we see is businesses targeting Europe and the UK but hosting in the US.
 This will make your site 1-2 seconds slower for most visitors – if you’re targeting the EU you need to be hosted there ideally.

-• Security – the typical WordPress site gets 1000 to 10000 brute force attacks a day, security is a key consideration
+• Security – the typical WordPress site gets 1000 to 10000 brute-force attacks a day, so security is a key consideration

 • Migration – who’s handling the migration?
 Are you going to do it?
 Is it free or DIY?